This south Yorkshire town is a fine place for a walk with a historic ruined castle, riverside trail and an impressive disused viaduct to visit.

 Further Information and Other Local Ideas

 To continue your walking in the area you could try the Doncaster River Walk or pick up the long distance Doncastrian Way.
 If you continue along the Don you could visit Cusworth Country Park where there's the Grade I listed Cusworth Hall, lakes, plantations and pleasure ground with dramatic views across the town.
+The river walk forms part of the Don Valley Way, a long distance route which can be followed all the way to Sheffield.

 To the south there's the interesting village of Tickhill to investigate.
 The historic village includes a 12th century castle with a moat and pretty millpond.